dbeeman/genesis-2.4beta-files/README.md

 The current files and directories that replace or add to one in the GENESIS 'genesis' directory are in 'gen2.4-additions0.1'.
-The complete collection may be downloaded from 'gen2.4-additions0.1.tar.gz'.
+The complete collection may be downloaded by clicking on "Download ZIP".

-From time to time, a complete genesis-2.4beta-src.tar.gz file will be provided.

 See README-install.txt (or .html) for instructions for installing or upgrading to the latest GENESIS 2.4 release.